Railroad thefts and guns: A deadly mix in Chicago

 The guns had been en route from New Hampshire weapon maker Sturm, Ruger & Co. to Spokane, Washington.
 Instead, the .45-

-The 2015 heist of the 111 guns, preceded by one in 2014, and another last September from the same 63rd Street Rail Yard highlight a tragic confluence.
-Chicago's biggest rail yards are on the gang- and homicide-plagued South and West Sides where most of the city's 762 killings happened last year.
+The 2015 heist of the 111 guns, as well as one in 2014 and another last September from the same 63rd Street Rail Yard highlight a tragic confluence.
+Chicago's biggest rail yards are on the gang- and homicide-plagued South and West sides where most of the city's 762 killings happened last year.

 Chicago's leaders regularly blame lax gun laws in Illinois and nearby states that enable a flow of illegal weapons to the city's gangs and criminals.
 But community leaders and security experts say no one seems to be taking responsibility for train-yard gun thefts.